jorgeyza/metatagsio-clone/README.md

 # Meta Tags Clone

 This is a partial clone of [metatags.io](https://metatags.io/) frontend.
-Built with Next.js, TypeScript and ChakraUI.
+Built with Next.js, TypeScript, Redux Toolkit and ChakraUI.

 ## Getting Started

-First, run the development server:
+Run the development server:

 ```bash
 npm run dev